ClementTsang/bottom/docs/content/configuration/config-file/network-graph.md

 You can filter out what entries to show by configuring `[network_graph.interface_filter]` .
 In particular, you can set a list of things to filter with by setting `list`, and configure how that list is processed with the other options.

-For example, here we are ignoring any entry with a name that matches `/dev/sda<NUMBERS>`, or specifically `/dev/nvme0n1p2`.
+For example, here we are ignoring any entry with a name that matches the regex `eth0.*`, or specifically `virbr0`.

 ```toml
 [network_graph.interface_filter]